mozilla-ai/lumigator/platform/python/mzai/backend/tests/README.md

 Currently a global instance of this class is defined in the `mzai.backend.settings.settings` variable and imported throughout the application.
 This means that settings are read for the environment one time as soon as the settings class is imported.
-This means that settings for the TestContainers services defined in the `conftest.py` fixtures cannot be injected into the `BackendSettings` because they only become available after the environment variables are read.
+This means that settings for the TestContainers services that are defined in the `conftest.py` fixtures cannot be injected into the `BackendSettings` because they only become available after the environment variables are read.

 An option to look into is refactoring the application to read the `BackendSettings`